Terragrunt allows you to use built-in functions anywhere in terragrunt.hcl

 The function takes an optional name

-parameter that allows you to specify a different filename to search for:
+parameter that allows you to specify a different path to search for:

 path = find_in_parent_folders("some-other-file-name.hcl")